 Don Pedro (an ebullient Reed Diamond) and his compatriots Claudio (played with an eager passion by Fran Kranz) and Benedick (Alexis Denisof in a nicely louche turn) return home from the war.
 Accompanying them under house arrest is Don Pedro’s errant brother John (a fantastically dark Sean Maher) who wishes more than anything that he could make some mischief that would destroy the happy, peaceful atmosphere that now follows at the estate of the esteemed Leonarto (the great Clark Gregg, terrific as always).
 He gets his wish because one of his cohorts Borachio, comes with the news that Claudio is enamoured of Leonato’s daughter Hero (a new discovery in Jillian Morgese), thereby setting the cogs whirring in John’s brain to turn events awry.

 What provides another level to the proceedings is that Spencer Treat Clark’s superb Borachio actually carries a torch for Hero and his motives for the mischief are to try and shame Claudio in her eyes so she’ll look to him instead – it’s a nice touch and a reading I’ve not seen played in other productions.
 And what might also present a problem is that Leonato’s niece Beatrice, played with a winning sparkiness by Amy Acker, is the woman who Benedick loved and left before the war and now that he’s back, she is determined to make his life as unpleasant as possible.
 The good news for us is the more unpleasant she is, the funnier it is.

-And so begins a very merry war of words that displays Shakespeare’s romantic wit at its finest and in Whedon’s film, a more than pleasant way to pass a couple of hours.
+And so begins a very merry war of words that displays Shakespeare’s romantic wit at its finest and, in Whedon’s film, a very pleasant way to pass a couple of hours.
 What really makes the movie hit the heights of comedic brilliance is that subplot where Fillion’s security chief Dogberry and Lenk’s deputy Verges, almost despite their better efforts, spectacularly save the day.
 This really is the best and funniest interpretation I’ve seen of this part of the play and it had me in stitches.
 Fillion and Lenk seem to effortlessly enjoy what they’re doing in every moment – and we enjoy it too.